Omega VS Patek Philippe

 - Patek Philippe (valued at 1.885 Billion CHF)

-DATA SOURCE: Interbrand (bestswissbrands.com), a brand valuation agency that ranks the top 50 Swiss Brands (which include many luxury watchmakers).
+*Sources & Citations: Interbrand Report:: https://www.rankingthebrands.com/PDF/Interbrand Best Swiss Brands 2016.pdf - Interbrand is a brand valuation agency that ranks the top 50 Swiss Brands (which include many luxury watchmakers).

-PATEK PHILIPPE: This brand has been around for a very long time and has a different type of recognition than Omega.
-They would impress a watchmaker whereas an Omega would more likely impress your average layman.
+PATEK PHILIPPE: This brand has been around for a very long time and has one-of-a-kind recognition.
+This brand would impress a watchmaker whereas an Omega would more likely impress your average layman.
 It is a top-tier brand, the Rolls Royce of watchmakers if you will.

-OMEGA: Omega is also an excellent watchmaker, but I would compare it (in contrast to the above vehicular example) to a high-end German sports car brand such as Porsche.
-This is in the sense that it is a sportier brand with incredible precision.
+OMEGA: Also an excellent watchmaker, but would be compared (in terms of car brands like above) to a high-end German sports car such as Porsche in the sense that it is a sportier brand with incredible precision.

-OMEGA: An entry-level men’s Omega watch is a mid-sized Omega Constellation Quartz 35mm which doesn’t use a mechanical movement but rather a less-expensive yet, more precise battery powered movement.
-If you are only interested in a mechanical watch such as a self-winding COSC certified Chronometer the Omega De Ville Prestige has the lowest MSRP at $3,600.
+An entry-level men’s Omega watch is a mid-sized Omega Constellation Quartz 35mm which doesn’t use a mechanical movement but rather a less-expensive yet, more precise battery-powered movement.
+If you are only interested in a mechanical watch such as a self-winding COSC certified Chronometer the Omega De Ville Prestige has the lowest MSRP and will sell at a list price of around $3,600.

 The most affordable Omega women’s watch today is the Omega De Ville Prestige 27.4mm with a retail price of $2,400 USD and this is also a women’s watch with a Quartz movement.

-If you intend to hold onto a watch for a long time or hand it down to your heir one day, Patek Philippe watch is most certainly the one you would want to choose.
-On average a Patek watch will fetch you more in the long term and are known to have a higher percentage of watch models that appreciate over time.
+If you intend to hold onto a watch for a long time or hand it down to your heir one day, the Patek Philippe watch is most certainly the one you would want to choose.
+On average, if you choose to sell a pre-owned Patek watch, it will fetch you more in the long term and is known to have a higher percentage of watch models that appreciate over time.

-Resale value depends on so many variables which include but are not limited to: The condition that the watch is in, the warranty duration that remains on the watch (if applicable), whether or not it comes with all original packaging and documents (including warranty card), the actual model of the watch itself (i.e. is it an iconic watch), supply and demand of not just the brand but the model, and many other factors.
+The resale value of a previously owned watch depends on so many variables which include but are not limited to: The condition that the watch is in, the warranty duration that remains on the watch (if applicable), whether or not it comes with all original packaging and documents (including warranty card), the actual model of the watch itself (i.e. is it an iconic watch), supply and demand of not just the brand but the model, and many other factors.

-IMPORTANT NOTE: You should never under any circumstances consider a watch as an investment such as a proper security (i.e. a mutual fund, REIT, government-issued bonds, etc.) paint an answer to this with a broad brush.
-Watches are like cars in the sense that as soon as you use it, it already lost a portion of its value.
+IMPORTANT NOTE: You should never under any circumstances consider a watch as an investment such as SEC-regulated securities (i.e. a mutual fund, REIT, government-issued bonds, etc.) paint an answer to this with a broad brush.
+Watches are like cars in the sense that as soon as you use them, they already lost a portion of their value.